stevenbower/kubeadm-vagrant/README.md

 If you are building behind proxies and require proxy configurations inside the VMs, install the **vagrant-proxyconf** plugin with `vagrant plugin install vagrant-proxyconf`.

+The following files will be used by the Vagrantfile to override files inside the VM during startup, if found in a directory named **custom** at the same level as the Vagrantfile.

+Files
+---
+* `sources.list`: override default system apt sources
+* `sources.list.kubernetes`: override default kubernetes apt repo
+* `kube-flannel.yml`: override Flannel deployment manifest
+* `kube-flannel-rbac.yml`: override Flannel RBAC deployment manifest

 The following environment variables can be configured to control the disposition of the cluster:

 Proxy variables